 1842: Brisbane was officially proclaimed a free settlement on

-The recorded population of Moreton Bay area is now 4000 Aborigines and 2257 migrants.
-Moreton Bay Courier makes frequent mention of local indigenous people who were working and living in the district.
+1846: The recorded population of Moreton Bay area was 4000 Aborigines and 2257 migrants.
+Moreton Bay Courier, the forerunner of the Courier Mail that also commenced this year, made frequent mention of local indigenous people who were working and living in the district.

 1850: The first bank, the Bank of NSW opens a branch for general (trading) bank business.
 During the 1850s the Commissariat Store, soon to be called the Colonial Store, has its first floor turned into an immigration barracks, and in the 1860s a police barracks.